yz93/LAVT-RIS/README.md

 # LAVT: Language-Aware Vision Transformer for Referring Image Segmentation
-Welcome to the official repository for the method presented in "LAVT: Language-Aware Vision Transformer for Referring Image Segmentation".
+Welcome to the official repository for the method presented in "LAVT: Language-Aware Vision Transformer for Referring Image Segmentation."

 ![Pipeline Image](pipeline.jpg)